 Graduating students must notify the University of their intent to graduate.

-The deadline to do this for students graduating in spring 2017 is Monday, January 23, and you can complete this action in LionPATH.
+The deadline to do this for students graduating in summer 2017 is Friday, June 16, and you can complete this action in LionPATH.
 View a tutorial to learn more about applying for graduation in LionPATH.

 If your plans change later on and you no longer intend to graduate, you’ll need to contact your college and ask to be removed from the graduation list.

 Let your instructors know you plan to graduate

 In addition, be sure to complete all of your course work and exams in a timely manner.
 Your instructors will need to be ready to submit your grades in time to meet graduation deadlines.